-6.58.
+6.57.
 Difficulties might arise in demonstrating the reliability of computer-based systems or systems that use complex hardware functions, complex hardware logic or complex electronic components.
 If it is not possible to justify the adequate reliability of a function being performed by I&C, then diverse I&C equipment may be used to increase confidence that the fundamental safety functions will be achieved.
 There are significant differences in the types of diversity expected by the different Member States.

-- 6.59.
-The decision to use diversity or not to use diversity in accomplishing the fundamental safety functions under design basis accident conditions should be justified. - 6.60.
-Where diversity is provided to cope with the potential for CCF, the use of more than one type of diversity should be considered. - 6.61.
-Examples of different types of diversity include: - Design diversity: achieved by using different design approaches to solve the same or a similar problem; - Signal diversity: achieved by systems in which a safety action may be initiated based upon the value of different plant parameters; - Equipment diversity: achieved by hardware that employs different technology (e.g., analogue vs. digital, solid-state vs. electromagnetic, computer-based vs. FPGA-based); - Functional diversity: achieved by systems that take different actions to achieve the same safety intent; - Life cycle diversity: achieved by using different design organizations, different management teams, different design and development teams, and different implementation and testing teams. - 6.62.
-Where diversity is provided the choice of the types of diversity used should be justified as achieving the common cause mitigation that is claimed. - 6.63.
+6.58.
+The decision to use diversity or not to use diversity in accomplishing the fundamental safety functions under design basis accident conditions should be justified.

+6.59.
+Where diversity is provided to cope with the potential for CCF, the use of more than one type of diversity should be considered.

+6.60.
+Examples of different types of diversity include:

+- Design diversity: achieved by using different design approaches to solve the same or a similar problem; - Signal diversity: achieved by systems in which a safety action may be initiated based upon the value of different plant parameters; - Equipment diversity: achieved by hardware that employs different technology (e.g., analogue vs. digital, solid-state vs. electromagnetic, computer-based vs. FPGA-based); - Functional diversity: achieved by systems that take different actions to achieve the same safety intent; - Life cycle diversity: achieved by using different design organizations, different management teams, different design and development teams, and different implementation and testing teams. - Logic diversity achieved by use of different software/HDL languages, different algorithms, different timing of logical functions, and different order of logical functions.

+6.61.
+Where diversity is provided the choice of the types of diversity used should be justified as achieving the common cause mitigation that is claimed.

+6.62.
 Diversity need not always be implemented in separate systems.
-For example, functional diversity and signal diversity might be implemented within a single system. - 6.64.
+For example, functional diversity and signal diversity might be implemented within a single system.

+6.63.
 The provision of diversity also involves avoiding areas of potential commonality in the application of diversity, such as materials, components, similar manufacturing processes, similar logic, subtle similarities in operating principles, or common support features.
 For example, different manufacturers might use the same processor or license the same operating system, thereby potentially incorporating common failure modes.
 Claims for diversity based only on a difference in manufacturers' names or model numbers are insufficient without consideration of this possibility.